missionpinball/mpf-docs/config/ball_devices.rst

 the plunger lane.
 (The extra switch is needed because when the trough ejects the ball, the remaining balls in the trough will all roll down, so if the ejected ball falls back in, it ends up sitting "on top" of the existing balls, so a normal trough ball switch won't see it.)

 This switch is known by different names by different manufacturers, having variously been called *trough jam*, *ball up* switch, or *ball stacked* switch.
 If your ball device has a switch that can detect jams, enter that switch name here.
 The ball device code in the MPF has a jam switch handler which watches what happens to that switch.
 For example, if there's an eject in progress and the jam switch becomes active, it assumes the ball fell back in and will try the eject again.
-Default is *None*.

 label:
 ~~~~~~